flong513/flong513.github.io/_pages/about.md

 Beyond research, I am passionate about teaching and mentoring.
 I currently serve as a Teaching Assistant for EE 201 and have previously TA’ed EE 271.

-Outside of academics, I enjoy running, taking long exploratory walks, and experimenting with new recipes.
+Outside of academics, I enjoy playing tennis, running, taking long exploratory walks, and experimenting with new recipes.
 Feel free to reach out—I'm always happy to connect and chat!